 Acquisition cost: In email marketing, the cost to generate one lead, newsletter subscriber, or customer in an individual email campaign; typically, the total campaign expense divided by the number of leads, subscribers, or customers it produced.

 Ad swap: An exchange between two publishers in which each agrees to run the other’s comparably valued ad at no charge.
 Value is determined by rate card, placement, size of list, quality of the list, name brand fame, etc.

 Affiliate: A marketing partner that promotes your products or services under a payment-on-results agreement.

-Affirmative consent: An active request by a reader or subscriber to receive advertising or promotional information, newsletters, etc. Generally affirmative consent does not included the following — failing to unchecked a pre-checked box on a Web form, entering a business relationship with an organization without being asked for separate permission to be sent specific types of email, opt-out.
+Affirmative consent: An active request by a reader or subscriber to receive advertising or promotional information, newsletters, etc. Generally,, affirmative consent does not include the following — failing to uncheck a pre-checked box on a Web form, entering a business relationship with an organization without being asked for separate permission to be sent specific types of email, or opt-out.